-Opportunities, for: Production
+Opportunities, for:

+Production

-- 1. Collect as much as possible of the organic residual flows of Waternet (and others) to digest and produce biogas or green gas (energy), as long as there is no technology (or market) for a higher value product. - 2.
-Collect fibers from biomass to produce building material, and apply in your own processes. - Producing humic acids as product for agriculture and horticulture.
+- 1. Collect organic residual flows for digestion and produce biogas or green gas (energy), as long as there is no technology (or market) for a higher value product. - 2.
+Collect fibers from biomass to produce building material, and apply in your own processes. - 3.
+Produce humic acids as product for agriculture and horticulture.